 Told with warm humor and sparked with suspense, the search revealed a woman's most important discovery: herself.

-Laine "is our spiritual messenger bringing us universal truths.
+This women's travel adventure memoir author "is our spiritual messenger bringing us universal truths.
 Mesmerizing and meaningful and inspiring."

 SEVEN SISTERS: SPIRITUAL MESSAGES FROM ABORIGINAL AUSTRALIA